daviddennis02/eti-microservices-challenge/README.md

 To automate the deployment of the microservices, I used Helm charts stored in Github and deployed via Jenkins pipelines using Helm.
 For more examples, some components of the cluster are already deployed with Helm like the monitoring/logging stacks components.

-NB: We can adopt another approach much more automated to deploy microservices to the Kubernetes cluster using Flux or ArgoCD operators directly from Github to the cluster.
-I can provide more details on this point in the next interview.

 ## Monitoring approach

 As ETI strategy is to use opensource tools, Prometheus & Grafana are the best monitoring tools to meet this goal.
 Used in combination with some AWS services like CloudWatch and SNS, they could handle a lot of monitoring and alerting aspects for the cluster health and its components and deployed applications.
 I provided some snippets to install and configure them in the cluster.

-NB: No enough time to go deeper with monitoring and alerting configurations